Renewability and TCB recovery¶

 Timeframes for TCB recovery¶

-When a TCB recovery begins Intel announce it via their website.
+When a global TCB recovery begins Intel announce it via their website.
 Deadlines are provided at which time remote attestations

 from non-upgraded systems will become labelled as